gnikyt/laravel-shopify/README.md

 If you do however, you can leave the `sync` driver as default.
 But, it may impact load times for the customer accessing the app.
 Its recommended to setup Redis or database as your default driver in `config/queue.php`.
 See [Laravel's docs on setting up queue drivers](https://laravel.com/docs/5.4/queues).

+For more information on creating webhooks, see `docs/creating-webhooks.md`.

 ### Migrations

 ```bash